-By OCTOBER 1 Apply for graduation according to the deadlines posted by the registrar

-By NOVEMBER 1 Date by which draft of the project thesis must be submitted to the Project Supervisor.
-By

-DECEMBER 15 Date by which Project Supervisor must provide feedback to the student authorization for presentation

-By FEBRUARY 1 Final revisions must be complete and resubmitted to Project Supervisor for final approval.

-By FEBRUARY 15 Date by which Project Supervisor must provide final approval of the thesis and

-March or April Presentation at Symposium Day as scheduled

-By APRIL 30 Deadline for submission of final copy and abstracts

-MAY COMMENCEMENT DAY
+- OCTOBER 1 Apply for graduation according to the deadlines posted by the registrar. - NOVEMBER 1 Full draft of the Major Project must be submitted to the Project Supervisor. - DECEMBER 15 Project Supervisor must provide feedback to the student. - FEBRUARY 1 Final revisions must be complete and resubmitted to Project Supervisor for final approval. - FEBRUARY 15 Project Supervisor must provide final approval of the Major Project and authorization for presentation at Symposium Day as scheduled. - APRIL 30 Deadline for submission of final copy and abstract to ProQuest. - MAY 2 Deadline for Major Project Supervisor to register acceptance of submitted Project in ProQuest. - MAY COMMENCEMENT DAY

-Recommended Four-Year Sequence: The following four-year sequence is the recommended schedule for timely completion of the degree.
-In adhering to the fall and spring semester format, students should keep in mind that electives taken as Directed Study, as well as most of the requirements [except Doctor of Ministry Seminars and Doctor of Ministry Symposium] for years two, three and four, may be completed over the summer months.
-Elective courses may also be taken in the January and Summer I terms as indicated in Section 1.
+Recommended Three-Year Sequence: The following three-year sequence is the recommended schedule for timely completion of the degree.
+In adhering to the two semester format, students should keep in mind that electives taken as Directed Study, as well the Major Project may be completed over the summer months.
+Master's-level elective courses may be taken in any of the seminary's terms and are not shown on this table.